GuilhermeFernandes01/Site-de-Culin-ria---ETEC-Dra.-Ruth-Cardoso/README.md

 PT: O objetivo do projeto foi fazer um site na área Culinária, trabalhando em equipe.

-EN: The project's objective was make a site in the Culinary area (it is in Portuguese), working in team.
+EN: The project's objective was to make a website in the area of Culinary (it is in Portuguese), working in team.